BMFI's Film Studies Library

 Q: Okay, so I've emailed my book request.
 What happens now?

 A: Once the email is received, your membership will be verified, and the book will be located.
-If the book is available, it will be placed in the BMFI Business Office to be picked up (during weekdays between 10am and 4pm).
+If the book is available, it will be available in the BMFI Business Office to be picked up (during weekdays between 10am and 4pm).
 You will then receive email notification that the book is ready.
 This will occur within two business days of the receipt of your email.
 If the book is not available, or if your membership cannot be verified, you will also receive an email (within two business days) explaining why your request cannot be fulfilled.

 Q: Where do I go to pick up my book?
-Where is this BMFI Business Office of which you write?
+Where is this BMFI Business Office of which

 Q: Where do I return borrowed books?